jummy-bakz/python-projects/README.md

 This repository is mainly for projects I have done under jupyter notebook.
 I am developing proficiency in Python and its data analysis libraries
 (Numpy, pandas, Matplotlib, and seaborn)

-# Information on Jupyter project 2
+# Project 1 : COVID 19 dataset

+# Project 2 : The TMDb movie data
 # Dataset

 * The TMDb movie data (cleaned from original data on Kaggle).